LeeJiaMing1192/LeeJiaMing1192/README.md

 - 🔥 1K+ LinkedIn followers from my posts on Linkedin
 - ✈️ Aircraft dataset with 200+ plane values
-- 🎥 Created HouHouLLM, a VTuber smarter than half the room
+- 🎥 Created SuJiLLM, a llm-powered model with Vtube Studio for interactions

 ---